Repeated mergers of black hole binaries: implications for GW190521: Introduction

-The existence of physics beyond the standard model could lead to deviations in the pair-instability supernovae process, enabling the production of heavier stellar BHs than current theories permit.
-Phenomena such as the existence of new light particles \citep{croon2020missing}, a different magnetic dipole moment of the electron neutrino \citep{Barger_1999,Heger_2009} and the addition of extra spatial dimensions \citep{padilla2015lectures} can all alter the supernovae process to produce heavier BHs.
-Indeed \citet{2020arXiv200901213S} propose such new physics as potential explanations for GW190521.
+The existence of physics beyond the standard model could lead to modifications in the canonical pair-instability supernova process, enabling the production of heavier stellar BHs than current theories permit.
+Phenomena such as the existence of new light particles \citep{2021PDU....3200801C}, a different magnetic dipole moment of the electron neutrino \citep{Barger_1999,Heger_2009} and the addition of extra spatial dimensions \citep{padilla2015lectures} can all alter the supernova process to produce heavier BHs.
+Indeed \citet{2020PhRvL.125z1105S} propose such new physics as potential explanations for GW190521.

+However, without invoking non-standard physics, there are other possible mechanisms that can form higher mass BHs, particularly in dense environments through dynamical interactions.
+If a Globular Cluster (GC) is sufficiently dense at formation, massive stars can undergo one or more collisions before stellar core collapse.
+The result may be an evolved star with an oversized hydrogen envelope, which collapses to form a BH within the upper mass gap \citep{Spera_2019}. \citet{Kremer_2020} explored the formation of BHs with masses within the upper mass gap through collisions of young massive stars in dense star clusters.
+They found that $\sim20\%$ of BH progenitors undergo one or more collisions before collapse, leading to $\sim1\%$ of all stellar BHs forming within the upper mass gap. \citet{Di_Carlo_2020} found a slightly higher fraction of mass gap BHs through young stellar collisions, with up to $\sim 6\%$ of all simulated BHs $\gtrsim 60 \mathrm{M}_{\odot}$, depending on the progenitor’s metallicity.